Pushpay lifts earnings guidance, hunts for female director

 The digital church collection payment operator now expects earnings before interest, tax, amortisation and fair value adjustments (ebitdaf) to be between US$18.5 million and US$20.5m in the year ending March 31, 2020, versus a prior forecast of US$17.5m and US$19.5m.

-It also expected total processing volume to between US$4.8b and US$5.0b from US$4.6b and US$4.8b (see more financial metrics in the table below).
+It also expected total processing volume to be between US$4.8b and US$5.0b from US$4.6b and US$4.8b (see more financial metrics in the table below).

 Shares bounced 2.63 per cent to $3.90 on the news.